emhaihsan/football-memecoin/README.md

 ## Disclaimer

 This project is for educational and entertainment purposes only.
-Always do your own research before investing in any cryptocurrency, especially memecoins.